How to Swim During the Winter

 8. Be Aware of Your Body

 Educate yourself on the signs of hyperthermia and overheating.
-Both of these can be issues when you’re swimming, based on the water temperature.
+Both of these can be issues when you’re swimming depending on the water temperature.
 Know the warning signs and monitor yourself during your swim.

 If you feel confused, dizzy, have slurred speech, or feel like you can’t move your legs/body, get out of the water and let your coach know.
 These can be signs of hyperthermia or overheating, and you should take a moment to take care of yourself.